knoxa/linked-text/lists/README.md

 Text files that are lists of named entities of the same type.
-For use in somple dictionary-based NER.
+These are for use in dictionary-based Named Entity Recognition (NER).